sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

     - **Assigned value** to **Output value of another node > Create record > ID**.

-9. Out of the bottom output of the second **If condition** (meaning there already is a cart), we have a **Set app variable** flow function to set the app variable to the order ID we successfully retrieved.
+9. Out of the bottom output of the second **If condition** (meaning there already is a cart), you have a **Set app variable** flow function to set the app variable to the order ID you successfully retrieved.

     ![Assign order ID to existing cart](images/cart-flow-7.png)